 The Wise at Christmas presents Gifts

-The total number of the Magi are not indicated in the biblical account.
+The total number of Magi is not indicated in the biblical account.
 However, because the presented gifts were three, namely gold, incense and myrrh many people think the wise men were three.
-The implication could be that at Christmas season, if you are not a giver, you will not be counted!
+The implication could be that at Christmas season if you are not a giver, you will not be counted!
 The wise men gave gifts with pure motives of love and conviction.
 The gifts indicated the essential offices of Christ as King, Priest and Prophet.
-Today’s tradition of presenting gifts at Christmas is therefore a legitimate effort.
-Contemporary givers must however examine their motives.
+Today’s tradition of presenting gifts at Christmas is, therefore, a legitimate effort.
+Contemporary givers must, however, examine their motives.
 Do we give gifts to people at Christmas because we are looking for some favours from them?
 Or do we give because we are under pressure to give so that we would not be seen as social deviants?
 We need to further ask ourselves, whether we will present that gift to the person if he or she were not to be my Parliamentarian, Boss or Director.
 The motive for our gifts must therefore not be hypocritical but rather out of genuine love.
-As we give to the rich and the influential in the society, let us also remember the poor and the needy.
+As we give to the rich and the influential in society, let us also remember the poor and the needy.
 Especially those that we may not be able to get something in return.